TT Talk - Risks of shipping bulk grain in containers

 - Eccentric load distribution, most commonly caused through inappropriate filling operations but also potentially during rough intermodal movements or handling, can result in vehicle overturns or derailments.

 - Grain cargoes spilt on board ships potentially result in significant problems for the ship’s bilge system.
 The associated clean up can be complex and costly.

 - Pest contamination.
 Given the nature of the cargo, there is inherent risk of introducing unwelcome pests into the supply chain and ultimately to the destination country.
-Some pests, such as the Khrapra Beetle, can remain hidden in voids within the container for several years.
+Some pests, such as the Khapra Beetle, can remain hidden in voids within the container for several years.
 Similarly, spillage during terminal handling operations or land transport is likely to attract birds and vermin, giving rise to health or injury risks.

 - Contamination of the grain consignment from unclean container units, tainted by previous cargo residues and noxious materials.

 Much relies on the expertise of the shipper and packer to ensure that the container is adequately checked, prepared and filled/packed in line with industry guidelines to ensure the integrity of the cargo, the unit itself and general safety through the supply chain.